 As you can imagine most corporations rather tend to follow the reasonable approach of putting business continuity over security so they want to make sure that a glitch in the web server hosting that blacklists will not stop 10.000 employees from accessing the wireless LAN, for example.
 Of course any weird standard can be worked around given infinite resources.
 The point I wanted to make was that these standards have been designed having something totally different in mind, by PKI Theologians in the 1980s.

-Admittedly though, digitally certificates and cryptography is great playground for geeks.
+Admittedly though, digitally certificates and cryptography make for a great playground for geeks.
 I think I was a PKI theologian myself many years ago until I rather morphed in what I call anti-security consultant tongue-in-cheek – trying to help users (and admins) to keep on working despite new security features.
 I often advocated for not using certificates and proposing alternative approaching boiling down the potential PKI project to a few hours of work, against the typical consultant’s mantra of trying to make yourself indispensable in long-term projects and by designing blackboxes the client will never be able to operate on his own.
 Not only because of the PKI overhead but because alternatives were as secure – just not as hyped.

 So in summary I am recommending Peter Gutmann’s terrific resources (check out his Crypto Tutorial, too!) to anybody who is torn between geek enthusiasm for some obscure technology and questioning its value nonetheless.